TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 :TS Path: plugin.tx_solr.search.query.sortBy
 :Since: 1.0

 Allows to set a custom sorting for the query.
-By default Solr will sort by releavance, using this setting you can sort by any sortable field.
+By default Solr will sort by relevance, using this setting you can sort by any sortable field.

 Needs a Solr field name followed by asc for ascending order or desc for descending.